MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Abstract

 \section{Abstract}

 Text-Centric Visual Question Answering~(TEC-VQA) in its proper format not only facilitates human-machine interaction in text-centric visual environments but also serves as a \textit{de facto} gold proxy to evaluate AI models in the domain of text-centric scene understanding.
-However, most TEC-VQA benchmarks have focused on high-resource languages like English and Chinese.
-Despite pioneering works to expand multilingual QA pairs in non-text-centric VQA datasets using translation engines, the translation-based protocol encounters a substantial ``Visual-textual misalignment'' problem when applied to TEC-VQA.
+Nonetheless, most existing TEC-VQA benchmarks focus on high-resource languages like English and Chinese.
+Despite pioneering works expanding multilingual QA pairs in non-text-centric VQA datasets through translation engines, the translation-based protocol encounters a substantial ``visual-textual misalignment'' problem when applied to TEC-VQA.
 Specifically, it prioritizes the text in question-answer pairs while disregarding the visual text present in images.
-Furthermore, it does not adequately tackle challenges related to nuanced meaning, contextual distortion, language bias, and question-type diversity.
-In this work, we address the task of multilingual TEC-VQA and provide a benchmark with high-quality human expert annotations in 9 diverse languages, called MTVQA.
-To our knowledge, MTVQA is the first multilingual TEC-VQA benchmark to provide human expert annotations for text-centric scenarios.
-Further, by evaluating several state-of-the-art Multimodal Large Language Models~(MLLMs), including GPT-4V, on our MTVQA dataset, it is evident that there is still room for performance improvement, underscoring the value of our dataset.
-We hope this dataset will provide researchers with fresh perspectives and inspiration within the community.
+Moreover, it fails to address complexities related to nuanced meaning, contextual distortion, language bias, and question-type diversity.
+In this work, we tackle multilingual TEC-VQA by introducing MTVQA, the first benchmark featuring high-quality human expert annotations across 9 diverse languages, consisting of 6,778 question-answer pairs across 2,116 images.
+Further, by comprehensively evaluating numerous state-of-the-art Multimodal Large Language Models~(MLLMs), including Qwen2.5-VL, InternVL-2.5, GPT-4o, GPT-4V, Claude3, and Gemini, on the MTVQA benchmark, it is evident that there is still a large room for performance improvement (InternVL-2.5 scoring 32.2 versus 79.7 for human performance), underscoring the value of MTVQA.
+By providing a dataset with nuanced multilingual annotations, MTVQA aims to set a new standard for benchmarks, fostering advancements in multilingual visual text comprehension.
+MTVQA is released at \url{https://github.com/bytedance/MTVQA}.